TL;DR

 Q: How fast can lilMONSTER get us from zero to defended?

 A vulnerability assessment runs within 48 hours of engagement.
 Remediation for critical findings starts same-day.
-Compliance scoping for Essential Eight takes one 30-minute call (free at consult.lil.business) plus a week of documentation mapping.
+Compliance scoping for Essential Eight takes one 30-minute call (free with qualified triage) plus a week of documentation mapping.
 Managed SIEM deploys within one business day — the Wazuh agent is a single package install.

 Q: Does compliance actually stop ransomware, or is it just paperwork?